Innovation Proposal Policy

 The MBTA will receive and evaluate Innovation Proposals using a two-phased approach: Phase One is for conceptual proposals; Phase Two is for detailed proposals.

-All Conceptual Proposals shall be submitted to the MBTA by email to Innovation@mbta.com using the form included in Conceptual Proposal - Form A. The MBTA will log the proposal and within three business days transfer it to the evaluation team for assessment of technical and/or financial merit.
-A review process will be completed within 60 days of acknowledgement, whereupon the proposer will be notified of the MBTA’s decision.
+All Conceptual Proposals shall be submitted to the MBTA via this online form: Conceptual Proposal - Form A. The form will be automatically sent to the MBTA.
+Proposers will be sent an acknowledgement of their submission via e-mail within three business days.
+At that time, the proposal will logged and transferred to the evaluation team for assessment of technical and/or financial merit.
+A review process will be completed within 60 days of acknowledgement, whereupon the proposer will be notified of the MBTA's decision.
 The MBTA retains the sole discretion to at any time decide if and how to proceed with an Innovation Proposal which includes, but is not limited to, the determination of the appropriate procedure for review as well as determination regarding the applicability of additional laws and regulations that impact the ability of the MBTA to implement any proposal.

 If the MBTA determines to proceed with a Request for Detailed Proposal, the Detailed Proposal will address specific items outlined in the Innovation Policy and is limited to 30 pages.
 After a full review, the MBTA will decide whether to forego the proposal, to proceed to a sole source agreement, to test a pilot program, or to pursue a competitive solicitation based upon the proposal.